orlevit/Bloom-Filter/README.md

 Contrary to other findings methods that have an one-to-one correspondence between negative answer **<->** the element didn't found in the group and positive answer **<->** the element found in ther group.\
 In Bloom filter: negative answer **<->** the element didn't found in the group and positive answer **<->** the element _**might**_ found in ther group.\
 In other words, smaller space occupation was obtain rather than better accuracy, Bloom's technique uses a smaller hash area but still eliminates most unnecessary accesses, For instance, a hash area only 15% of the size needed by an ideal error-free hash still eliminates 85% of the disk accesses.

+Files:
+- project.pdf - The program examples & explanation.
+- java files  - The files of the project.